 Since my expertise lies in the areas of philosophy and theology, I usually keep my mouth buttoned about the natural sciences, only commenting on what seems to be the current consensus on scientific issues that may border on my topics of study.
 However, when I learned that the 95% thesis is indeed now scientific consensus, both my philosophical and theological antennae shot into full length like bolts of lightning.
 Huh?
-I am not doubting for a moment what they say, but I’ve always felt scientists have rarely been fully conscious of the wider implications of their discoveries, and this one has implications that must have the aforementioned past masters not just turning in their graves, but twirling.
-Imagine any other major area of study and what would happen if its specialists suddenly discovered, after decades of research and publication, that they had somehow overlooked 95% of their subject matter?
+I am not doubting for a moment what they say, but this confirms even more what I have always felt, namely, that scientists are rarely fully conscious of the wider implications of their discoveries.
+This one has implications that must have the aforementioned past masters not just turning in their graves, but twirling.
+Imagine any other major area of study and what would happen if its specialists suddenly discovered, after decades of research and confident proclamations, that they had somehow overlooked 95% of their subject matter?

 To be fair, some scientists are already presaging a major reshaping of physical science for the rest of the 21st century.
 And I wish them well.
 But what I wish them more than anything else is a nice, big slice of humble pie.
 Nothing has been used more as a weapon against religion in recent centuries, and most particularly in the last, than SCIENCE.

 Good and proven science, in my view, has never been a threat to good religion or good metaphysics, but the pretense of “scientism” – namely, the belief that the only reliable form of human knowledge is that delivered by modern science – has long needed a good kick somewhere below the belt.
 How oportune that the very precision instruments of the scientists have forced them to acknowledge the fragmentary nature of much of their supposed grasp of physical reality.
 Let us invite old Carl Sagan back to rephrase his tiresome mantra about bigness and quantity: “There are b-b-b-billions of things we don’t know about the cosmos!”